-43. Every time a member of the Prisoner Class made a Collect Call through the OTMS to a member of the Consumer Payor Class or anyone else and that person accepted the call by pressing the indicated button, both the parties were required to agree to terms imposed by the Defendants.
-In making the call, these parties entered into agreements with Bell whereby Bell provided the telephone service and the Class Members paid for that service ("Agreements").

-44. Given the terms imposed and the circumstances in which these Agreements were formed, such Agreements were unconscionable and therefore invalid.
+- 44. Every time a member of the Prisoner Class made a Collect Call through the OTMS to a member of the Consumer Class and that person accepted the call, both parties were required to agree to terms imposed by the Defendants.
+In making the call, these parties entered into agreements with Bell whereby Bell provided the telephone service and the Class Members paid for that service ("Agreements"). - 45.
+Given the terms imposed and the circumstances in which these Agreements were formed, such Agreements were unconscionable and therefore invalid.
 The Agreements were one-sided contracts of adhesion created under unfair circumstances that imposed improvident terms on the Class.

-45. The terms that Bell imposed on the Plaintiffs and Class Members were grossly unfair and improvident.

-46. Class Members were afforded no independent legal advice or any other suitable advice before entering into the Agreements.

-47. There was an overwhelming imbalance in bargaining power caused by the Prisoners' vulnerability and lack of any choice except the onerous terms offered by the Defendants, and the information asymmetry between the parties.

-48. Without any other way to maintain phone contact with the Prisoner Class, the Consumer Payor Class of including family members and loved ones were captive to the terms of the OTMS and its unconscionable calling rates.

-49. The Defendants knew the Class Members' vulnerability as Prisoners of the state, and the vulnerability of their families, loved ones and support network.
+- 46. The terms that Bell imposed on the Plaintiffs and Class Members were grossly unfair and improvident. - 47.
+Class Members were afforded no independent legal advice or any other suitable advice before entering into the Agreements. - 48.
+There was an overwhelming imbalance in bargaining power caused by the Prisoners' vulnerability and lack of any choice except the onerous terms offered by the Defendants, and the information asymmetry between the parties. - 49.
+Without any other way to maintain phone contact with the Prisoner Class, the Consumer Class of family members and loved ones were captive to the terms of the OTMS and its unconscionable calling rates. - 50.
+The Defendants knew the Class Members' vulnerability as Prisoners of the state, and the vulnerability of their families, loved ones and support network.
 The Defendants knowingly took advantage of those vulnerabilities to maximize their mutual financial gain.